kkrt-labs/kakarot-ssj/README.md

   repository and clone your fork
   (`git clone https://github.com/<YOUR_USERNAME>/kakarot-ssj`)

-- Run `scarb run install` to install the pre-push hook.
+- Run `make install` to install the git hooks.
 - Add your environment variables to `.env` (see `.env.example` for an example).

 ## Usage